-The Biden administration’s decision to use parole to aid Ukrainian refugees falls in line with the Cold War history of parole in the 1950s, 1960s, and 1970s.
+The Biden administration’s decision to use parole policy with Uniting for Ukraine to aid refugees falls in line with the Cold War history of parole in the 1950s, 1960s, and 1970s.
 The parole of Ukrainians demonstrated support for the beleaguered nation and fortified allies in the region dealing with the influx of newcomers.
 It also allowed the U.S. to claim the mantle of global leadership.
 Just as important, the parole process allowed the administration to bypass a gridlocked Congress in the same way that Eisenhower used it to bypass the restrictionist national-origins quotas.

 Still, challenges remain.
 Ukrainian parolees can stay in the U.S. for two years, and depending on the course of the war in Ukraine, the United States may have to consider “status normalization” legislation.
 This is sure to be contentious in an environment where immigration is a hot cultural and political topic.
 Relatedly, parole as an exertion of executive branch power historically resulted in pushback from Congress.
 It’s safe to predict a Republican-led Congress questioning and critiquing President Biden’s use of parole on multiple fronts.

-Yet, none of this should obscure the historical moment Uniting for Ukraine has brought the United States to in the late summer of 2022.
+Yet, none of this should obscure the historical moment Uniting for Ukraine and the parole policy has brought the United States to in the late summer of 2022.
 We shall see if the Biden Administration decides to continue using the parole power to admit Ukrainians and, equally important, whether it decides to use parole to address other refugee crises.

 Carl J. Bon Tempo is associate professor of history at the University of Albany, SUNY.
 He is the co-author of Immigration: An American History (2022) and the author of Americans at the Gate: The United States and Refugees during the Cold War (2008).
 You can follow him on Twitter: @carlbontempo.